Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{Partitions}

 We perform the above analysis on each dataset 5 times using 5 randomly chosen testing and training set partitions to ensure the reliability of the results.
-From the single-segment 2044 RefSeq viruses, 163 were removed to make Baltimore classifications due to missing labels or because they are satellites which are known as sub-viral agents and not technically viruses.
-This leaves 1881 viruses for training (1413) and testing (468) in total.
-For family level classifications there are 1305 training samples and 412 testing samples.
-For genus level classifications there are 834 training samples and 251 testing samples.
+From the single-segment 2044 RefSeq viruses, 1881 viruses are used for training (1413) and testing (468) in total.
 For each partition of the PASC data there are 5559 training samples and 1758 testing samples.
-Of the 8790 samples, there were 5883 unique samples representing 80.4\% of the testable data.
-Those 5883 samples were tested, on average, 1.6 times each.